While offering the core curriculum, our classroom settings are infused with exciting projects and research that go far beyond the basic requirements.

 This course will stress reading, writing, and related skills such as vocabulary and grammar.
 Students will be exposed to the various types of literature; and the necessary types of technical writing such as forms, applications, and letter writing.

-The Honors class will have the same curriculum as the regular classes, but students registered for Honors English will be given additional assignments in writing and the study of novels not covered in the regular curriculum.
+The Honors class will will stress reading, writing, and related skills on a college level.
+This course prepares students for college.
+This class is reserved for advanced students.
+Office permission is given to attend this class.
+Honors English will be given additional assignments in writing and the study of novels not covered in the regular curriculum.
+This class also focuses on argumentative writing skills.

 This course will give students experience in writing both poetry and prose and will help them understand the structure of various types of writing.
 Student writing will be published in the school yearbook.